 Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments.
 Genetic tests evaluated in this evidence review are available under the auspices of the Clinical Laboratory Improvement Amendments.
-Laboratory Improvement Amendments.
-Laboratory Improvement Amendments for high-complexity testing.
+Laboratories that offer laboratory-developed tests must be licensed under the Clinical Laboratory Improvement Amendments for high-complexity testing.
 To date, the U.S. Food and Drug Administration (FDA) has chosen not to require any regulatory review of these tests.